freac212/CSharp_OOP_RPG/README.md

 * Armour and Shields both add to your pre-existing defense as they stack just like strength.
 * Potions (Currently only Health Potions) heal you by the amount of health it contains, does not heal over max health.
 * You can gain achievements, they're kinda/ sorta secretive, but I'm sure you could find them easily.
 (Hint: They all involve defeating Monsters!)
-* One last very important thing, if your health goes below reaches or goes below 0, you die!
+* One last very important thing, if your health reaches or goes below 0, you die!
 And GameOver for that character, you'll just have to try your luck again with a new hero!
 ### Good Luck!